eficode-academy/oidc-oauth2-katas/using-tokens.md

 export ID_TOKEN=<xxx>    # Update with newest ID token from client UI curl "$OIDC_END_SESSION_EP?id_token_hint=$ID_TOKEN"
 ```

+Observe, that the user no longer have an active session in KeyCloak.

 <details>
 <summary>:question:Is this proper use of the ID token?</summary>